aahlenst/virtomate/docs/man/virtomate-volume-list.rst

 -----------
 :program:`virtomate volume-list` lists *all* volumes in the storage pool named *pool*.

-The returned JSON message has the following structure:
+The returned JSON message is a list of :class:`virtomate.volume.VolumeDescriptor`:

 .. autoclass:: virtomate.volume.VolumeDescriptor
    :members: